 Wind has a great impact on boating activities.
 We suggest that you call Bruce before visiting to check on weather and wind conditions in relation to your planned activities.

 Boating: The boat ramp is capable of launching almost all trailerable boats through most of the tidal range.
 Do not attempt to launch within an hour of low tide.
-The ramp fee is $10 for smaller boats (self-serve launch), $20 for larger boats.
+The ramp fee is $10 for members, $20 for non-members.
 Marina staff will help with the loading and loading of larger boat to ensure safety.
 Daily or seasonal boat slips and dry dock arrangements are available.
 Short term slips rentals are based on availability.

 Rental Boats: Motorized and manual row rental boats are available for use in Nantuxent Cove and Nantuxent Creek.
 We have 12 foot aluminum boat with a 6 hp Yamaha four stroke engine and a 12 foot boat with a 2 hp Yamaha engine.
 Both are suitable for crabbing and fishing for up to 4 people subject to maximum weight loads.
 Please call in advance to reserve a rental boat.
 New Jersey law requires a motorized boat operator to complete a state-approved safety course or hold an out-of-state boating license.
 The rental boat agreement is available online.